lloydtorres/random-scripts/README.md

 Run from command line/terminal using:

-`$PATH/JSON_Formatter.py  <path of JSON file>`
+`python JSON_Formatter.py <path of JSON file>`

 #### MouseTest.lua

-A lot of devs at Hack the North had been asking for a sample mouse script for the Myo, so I've uploaded a simple script that enabled mouse control.
+A lot of devs at Hack the North had asked for a sample Lua mouse script for the Myo armband, so I uploaded a simple script that enabled mouse control.

 * **Pinky to Thumb** - Activate/deactivate controls.
 * **Left Wave** - Left-click.